Tropicalbunny/MyRepo/README.md

 ### fixed bugs

-* odd blue lines hanging off fontawesome icons (solution: added Text-tranform: none)
+* Odd blue lines hanging off fontawesome icons (solution: added Text-tranform: none)
-* font awesome container offsets when set to display :inine; (rebuilt the footer fully)
+* Font awesome container offsets when set to display :inine; (rebuilt the footer fully)
-* footer box 1 off center when shrinking (solved after footer rebuild)
+* Footer box 1 off center when shrinking (solved after footer rebuild)
-* photos in 4k had to be reduced to 1080p for easier placement.
+* Photos in 4k had to be reduced to 1080p for easier placement.
-* nav bar wouldnt center with display: inline, used bootstrap to correct the issue.
+* Nav bar wouldnt center with display: inline, used bootstrap to correct the issue.
-* drop down list on locations off center, changed the layout of header to rectify.
+* Drop down list on locations off center, changed the layout of header to rectify.

 ## Deployment